Also called Oil of Abramelin, this is a traditional ceremonial magic oil

 Due to various translations of the book in different time periods from a variety of languages, several different recipes have been called “Abramelin Oil.”

 This oil is made from a recipe that calls for a distillation of macerated herbs.
-In this version, essential oils take the place of botanicals in the same proportions, with Cinnamomum cassia rather than Cinnamomum verum, and calamus in the place of galangal.
+In this version, essential oils take the place of botanicals in the same proportions, with Cinnamomum cassia rather than Cinnamomum verum, and calamus in the place of galangal, in a base of olive oil.